A. General Terms - applicable to all Accounts

 For our mutual protection, we may record all telephone calls that relate to the use of or include instructions for using electronic banking services in connection with your Chequing Account.

-Point of sale purchase transactions may not appear on your Tangerine Chequing Account statement until the merchant processes payment (typically 1 to 2 business days).
+Debit purchase transactions may not appear on your Tangerine Chequing Account statement until the merchant processes payment (typically one to two business days).

 As Tangerine makes available, you may order cheques for your Chequing Account.